acejump/AceJump/README.md

 ## History

+- 3.0.2 Fixes target mode and default shortcut activation for Mac users.
 - 3.0.1 Fixes target-mode issues affecting users with non-default shortcuts and adds support for Home/End.

 >#### 3.0.0 Major rewrite of AceJump.
 Introducing: